tsung-wei-huang/tsung-wei-huang.github.io/_pages/home.md

 ## Welcome to TW's Research Group

 We are a research group supervised by [Prof. Tsung-Wei (TW) Huang]({{ site.url }}{{site.baseurl }}/team#faculty) at the
-<a href="https://engineering.wisc.edu/departments/electrical-computer-engineering/">Department of Electrical and Computer Engineering</a>
+<a href="https://engineering.wisc.edu/departments/electrical-computer-engineering/">Department of Electrical and Computer Engineering (ECE)</a>
 in the <a href="https://www.wisc.edu/">University of Wisconsin at Madison</a>.
 Our group creates novel software systems
 (e.g., <a href="https://taskflow.github.io/">Taskflow</a>,